Book a call with admissions

 • Accept uncertainty: Understand that you canโ€™t control every aspect of parenting.
 Practice adapting to changes and focusing on what you can influence without letting stress dominate.

-• Practice mindfulness: Incorporate simple mindfulness exercises like deep breathing into your daily routine to help manage your emotions and reduce stress.
+• Practice mindfulness: Incorporate simple mindfulness exercises like deep breathing or yoga exercises into your daily routine to help manage your emotions and reduce stress.ย

 • Solve problems step-by-step: Break down challenges into smaller, manageable steps.
 Address each step individually to make problems feel less overwhelming.